jakobpack/thermondo-challenge/README.md

 * [ ] write good meaningful unit tests
 * [ ] use `sfdx` and `git`, commit all code and metadata needed
-* [ ] make a list of limitations/possible problems
+* [x] make a list of limitations/possible problems

+### List of limitations/possible problems

+* Timeout of API call might be longer than default timeout time
+* There is a limit of 30 orders per request

 ### ✨ Bonus Points: